Introduction -contractor Self Assessment tax return guide

 - Any payments that you make personally to any personal pension schemes.
 You can claim tax relief on these.

 SA tax return guide -including supplementary pages with your tax return

-As part of this HMRC Self Assessment tax return guide, please note some specific income or relief items are reported on supplementary pages which are attached to your HMRC tax return.
-These are reported separately as extra details are necessary (the tax return itself is limited to the number of boxes for each type of income).
-These include:
+As part of this UK HMRC Self Assessment tax return guide, there are some specific income or relief items that are reported on supplementary pages which are attached to your HMRC tax return.
+Indeed, these are reported separately as extra details are necessary (the tax return itself is limited to the number of boxes for each type of income).
+Therefore, these include:

 - Additional information (SA101).

 - Partnership (SA104S or SA104F).

 There are different tax rates in the UK depending on your level of income.
 Indeed these are 20% up to £50,270, 40% between £50,271 and £150,000 and 45% above £150,000 in 2022/23.
 The 45% rate will apply to income over £125,140 in 2023/24.

 Submit your your contractor SA tax return